aidyp/adp/content/post/internet-explorer.md

 |                    Options                    |    Padding    |
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```
+The numbers on the top describe the size in bits of each header.
+The first four bits of an IP header are always the `Version`.
+The next four bits is always the `IHL`, which stands for **I**nternet **H**eader **L**ength.
+It describes how big the header is going to be.
+Just as you can have envelopes of different sizes, IP headers can be differently sized depending on which `Options` are present.
+The next eight bits is for the `Type of Service`, and so on and so forth.

 The headers contain all the information the router needs to shift the packet along.
-The `Destination Address`describes where its going, and the `Source Address` describes where it came from.
+The `Destination Address` describes where its going, and the `Source Address` describes where it came from.
 There are some other headers, like `Header Checksum` and `Fragment Offset` that we'll put aside for now.
 Our focus will be on `Source Address`, `Destination Address`, and `Time to Live`.

-We're most interested in the **TTL** (**T**ime **T**o **L**ive) section.
+We're most interested in the **TTL** (**T**ime **T**o **L**ive) field.
 Packets move across the internet by traversing between routers.
 Each of these traversals is called a 'hop'.
 The `TTL` value for a packet determines how many hops a packets is permitted to make.
 Each router the packet passes through reduces this value by one.
 When the `TTL` reaches zero, the packet is dropped and its journey comes to an abrupt end.
 When a packet is dropped in this way, the router that jettisoned it will send a message back to the `Source Address`in the (now non-existent) packet.
 That message, enveloped in a fresh new IP packet, includes the IP address of that router.

 It's this property that we will leverage to map out paths along the internet.